 Yeppoon was literally only an overnight stay for us, so I wanted to stay in a place where we didn’t need to go anywhere and be able to recuperate before the next pit stop.

-We stayed at the Capricorn Resort Yeppoon, which I had booked through Le Club Accor as they had the best deal at the time for our family of five.
+We stayed at the Capricorn Resort Yeppoon (which is now closed down).
 The weather wasn’t that great when we arrived but the resort had plenty of things for the boys to do.
 It was walking distance to the beach and had a large pool in which we spent most of our short stay.
 There are also a couple of onsite restaurants, which was handy, as we didn’t need to go anywhere.

 Yeppoon to Airlie Beach took us around 6.5 hours including a pit stop, and although the scenery was mainly bush, it was different from what we are used to.
 As Port Douglas was our main destination we decided to stick with an overnight stop on our way there and booked three nights on the return trip home.